PyMamba/mamba-framework/docs/relnotes/index.rst

 * We were not using properly ZStorm/transaction and Twisted Transactor integration in Storm, now is fixed and a new `copy` helper method has been added to :class:`mamba.application.model.Model` class to allow simple object copy on user code because we can't use a store that has been created in a thread into the :class:`twisted.python.threadpool.ThreadPool` using the `@transact` decorator.
 If you need to pass initialized Storm objects directly to a view for whatever reasson you shouldn't use the `@transact` decorator at all (so you shouldn't use asynchronous call to the database for that).
 * Now unhandled errors in Deferreds on routing module are displayed nicely in the logs file
+* Model read method now returns a copy of the Sorm object that can be used in other threads

 Deprecations
 ------------